markqvist/RNode_Firmware/README.md

 ## Latest Release

-The latest release, installable through `rnodeconf`, is version `1.64`.
+The latest release, installable through `rnodeconf`, is version `1.65`.
 This release brings the following changes:

-- Implemented a new channel-adaptive CSMA scheme for better channel access in heavily utilised channels
-- Optimised preamble and LoRa PHY parameters according to configured channel parameters
-- Added channel utilisation and airtime accounting and statistics
-- Added channel load and airtime statistics to display output
+- Added battery status statistics to USB/serial/bluetooth output
-- Added ability to configure airtime limits
-- Added channel statistics, CSMA paramter, live channel load and airtime statistics to host reporting over USB, serial and Bluetooth
-- Added ability to set custom OLED display address using `rnodeconf`
-- Updated the on-board RNode Bootstrap Console with the latest versions of information, software, guides and tools for replicating the RNode desing, creating more RNodes, and setting up networks
+- Updated bootstrap console with latest packages

-You must have at least version `2.1.3` of `rnodeconf` installed to update the RNode Firmware to version `1.64`.
-Get it by updating the `rns` package to at least version `0.5.9`.
+You must have at least version `2.1.3` of `rnodeconf` installed to update the RNode Firmware to version `1.65`.
+Get it by updating the `rns` package to at least version `0.6.2`.

 ## A Self-Replicating System